Python-Crash-Course/Python101/Installation/installation_guide.md

 > ***Note:***
 >_This guide does not nesessarily always refer to the latest released version._
 >_Stable and well tested releases with high adoption among popular 3rd-party libaries are prioritised._
->_Also, there do exist alternativ ways of installing Python.
+>_Also, there do exist alternative ways of installing Python.
 While, the section below describes the recommended method also presumed in the crash course, the most popular alternative are also described below._

 ## Recommended installation
 This is the installation approach we recommend.